SEND Policy at our school

 - Deliver a range of high quality interventions/ strategies that are based on research and evidence

-- Work closely with a range of professionals including commissioning our own solution focussed Educational Psychologist for 1 day per month
+- Work closely and pro actively with a range of professionals, including commissioning our own solution focussed Educational Psychologist for 1 day per month

 The SENCo undertakes termly monitoring to ensure equality, inclusion and to evaluate effectiveness.